junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 #### Act 1

 The ranch they pointed him to belongs to the Ludlow family.
-The father raises three boys, and there are a family of Native Americans as helpers.
+The father raises three boys, and there is a family of Native Americans as helpers.

 Cas learns the way of ranch life fast enough, and spends most of his time with the livestock.
 They ask if he needs a better place to spend the night, and he tells them he will be fine.
 He needed some sleep like humans do for the first two or three years, and then it's just long, dark nights after nights, alone, outside the helper's hut, staring at the sky, thinking, wondering.
-He might has accidentally fallen asleep once in a long while, but the body's need of sleep diminishes as his grace recovers slowly -- agonizingly slow, but he doesn't have anything else to do.
+He might have accidentally fallen asleep once in a long while, but the body's need for sleep diminishes as his grace recovers slowly -- agonizingly slow, but he doesn't have anything else to do.

 The wings heal slower than the rest of the body, and he can't risk using his grace to help -- not like there is enough of healing power left anyway -- in case the archangel is still scouting the time flux and watching out for the light reflecting from his standout existence that doesn't belong to this era.